 History

-At the end of the fourteenth century, the main branch of the Seymour family died out, and by the beginning of the fifteenth century, Penhow passed to John Bowles, consort of the heiress Isabell Seumour.
-Their grandson, Sir Thomas Bowles, married Maud Morgan of Pencoed in 1482, was knighted in Berwick the same year and funded the reconstruction of the hall building, then crowned with a panel with the Seymour, Bowles and Morgan coats of arms.
+Towards the end of the 14th century, the main branch of the Seymour family died out, while at the beginning of the 15th century Penhow passed to John Bowles, the husband of the heiress of the castle, Isabell Seumour.
+Their grandson, Sir Thomas Bowles, married Maud Morgan of Pencoed in 1482, was knighted at Berwick in the same year, and probably funded the reconstruction of the great hall, then surmounted by a panel bearing the coats of arms of Seymours, Bowles, and Morgans.
+These and other transformations in the second half of the 15th century, when Welsh-English tensions had diminished following the defeat of Owain Glyndŵr’s last uprising, focused mainly on improving the castle’s living conditions, at the cost of reducing its defences.

 Architecture

-In the first half of the 13th century, the wooden fortifications were rebuilt into a stone defensive wall, topped with battlement and a wall-walk.
-The gate was still near the southern corner of the castle.
-From the fourteenth century, it was located in a small building with a passage in the ground floor, preceded by a drawbridge.
-After crossing it, in order to get to the courtyard, had to turn twice, atypically passing adjacent buildings.
+In the first half of the 13th century, the timber fortifications of the castle were rebuilt into a stone defensive wall set on a rocky base, topped with a battlement and a wall-walk.
+The gate was still located near the southern corner of the castle, where it was protected by a massive tower house.
+Since the 14th century, it was located in a small building with a passage in the ground floor, preceded by a 2.6 x 2 metre drawbridge.
+For its operation, two rectangular slots were carved in the rock, which allowed the movement of wooden arms about 2 metres long, to which counterweights were mounted to lift the footbridge.
+This footbridge rotated on the threshold.
+When raised, it sank into the recess created by the gate jambs, and when lowered it was placed on a stone pillar.
+After crossing it, in order to get to the courtyard, one had to turn twice, avoiding the adjacent buildings.
+Above the gateway there was a room, probably containing the mechanism operating the drawbridge.

 Current state